IAIA25 Sessions

 Conference Topic: T1.
 Impact of artificial intelligence on impact assessment

-Explore AI-powered ESIA tools currently in use by leaders from WB, ADB, IFC, UN, and more.
+Explore AI-powered ESIA tools currently in use by leaders from WB, ADB, FAO, IDB, and more.
 Gain insights into the cutting edge with the help of LLMs and geospatial scoping tools enabled by AI and hundreds of data layers.
 Join Q&A and discover how AI is revolutionizing ESIA with MFIs.

 Acceptance Status: approve